gmarty/grunt-closure-compiler/README.md

 ## Getting Started

+First you need to download a [build of Closure Compiler](http://code.google.com/p/closure-compiler/downloads/list) or build it [from the source](http://code.google.com/p/closure-compiler/source/checkout) (see [details below](#closure-compiler-installation-from-source)).

-First you need to build [Closure Compiler from the source](http://code.google.com/p/closure-compiler/).
-Set up an environment variable called `CLOSURE_PATH` that points to your Closure Compiler dir (see [details below](#closure-compiler-installation)).
+Optionally, you can set up an environment variable called `CLOSURE_PATH` that points to your Closure Compiler dir (see [details below](#set-up-the-environment-variable)).

 Install this module on your project's [grunt.js gruntfile](https://github.com/cowboy/grunt/blob/master/docs/getting_started.md):
 ```